-One of the Department of Human Services Regional Human Service Centers and the Life Skills and Transition Center (State operated facility) provides direct services to waiver participants.
+Two of the Department of Human Services Regional Human Service Centers and the Life Skills and Transition Center (State operated facility) provides direct services to waiver participants.
 Rates are based on actual costs.
-Services provided are Day Habilitation, Residential Habilitation, Independent Habilitation, Prevocational, Individual Employment Support, and Small Group Employment Support.
+Services provided are Day Supports, Extended Services and ISLA.

-County Social Service Boards may provide Homemaker Services.
-The rate is set in the same manner for all agency providers.
+A number of county social service boards are providers of Homemaker Services.
+Rates are set in the same manner as for all agency providers.